Indonesian cuisine: East Java

+Madura

 Madura is an island on the northeastern coast of Java and is administered as part of the East Java province.
 Like the Eastern Javanese foods which use petis udang, Madura foods add petis ikan which is made from fish instead of shrimp.
 The Madura style satay is probably the most popular satay variants in Indonesia.
 Some of its popular dishes are sate ayam Madura (chicken satay with peanut sauce), soto Madura (beef soup).
 There is also a mutton variant of Madura satay, Madura goat satay.
 Sup Kambing mutton soup is also popular in Madura.
 As a leading salt production center in Indonesian archipelago, Madura dishes are often saltier compared to other Eastern Javanese foods.

 Bali

 Balinese cuisine dishes include lawar (chopped coconut, garlic, chilli, with pork or chicken meat and blood).
 Bebek betutu is duck stuffed with spices, wrapped in banana leaves and coconut husks cooked in a pit of embers.
 Balinese sate, known as sate lilit, is made from spiced mince pressed onto skewers which are often made from lemon grass sticks.
-Babi guling is a spit-roasted pig stuffed with chilli, turmeric, garlic, and ginger.Basa gede or basa rajang is a spice paste that is a basic ingredient in many Balinese dishes.
+Babi guling is a spit-roasted pig stuffed with chilli, turmeric, garlic, and ginger.

+Basa gede or basa rajang is a spice paste that is a basic ingredient in many Balinese dishes.

+Batak

+Batak people use either pork or even dog to make saksang.
+Another Batak pork speciality is babi panggang in which the meat is boiled in vinegar and pig blood before being roasted.
+Another batak dish, ayam namargota, is chicken cooked in spices and blood.
+Another notable Batak dish is arsik, the carp fish cooked with spices and herbs.
+Within Batak cuisine, andaliman (Zanthoxylum acanthopodium) is often used as a spice.